databoy5000/project-4-client/README.md

 ### <ins>Back-end (crises app)</ins>

 #### 1. Models
-As set in the ERD, the following subclasses were built, inheriting from `django.db.models.Model` class (which allowed access to the class's attributes to create the database fields):
+The following subclasses were matched with the ERD, inheriting from `django.db.models.Model` class (to access to the class's attributes for creating the database fields):
 - Crisis
 - Request
 - Resource
 - NGOResource

-Some of the fields required to be guided through a selection of values.
-The documentation recommended we implement the following (e.g. `Crisis`):
+Some specific fields required to be channeled through a selection of values.
+The documentation recommended we implement the following to declare a list of available choices (e.g. `Crisis`):
 ```py
     TSUNAMI = 'Tsunami'
     HURRICANE = 'Hurricane'